-CHARTER3
+CHARTER ver3.0

 HL7 Asia

 The HL7 Asia was founded to support the HL7 International initiatives within Asia and provide regional feedback to the HL7 International.
 Whilst development of standards can be addressed by global committees, promotion of HL7 is most effectively handled on a regional basis.
 Promotion embraces education and training, liaison with regulatory agencies and health authorities and feedback of Asian issues to the HL7 International.